lgeoffroy/boostedscripts/README.md

 ### 1. Open the Extension

-Click the BoostedScript icon in the toolbar.
+Click the BoostedScripts icon in the toolbar.
 This opens the sidebar panel.

 ### 2. Configure Your LLM Provider

-Click the **Settings** (⚙) link in the sidebar toolbar or go to `about:addons` → BoostedScript → Preferences.
+Click the **Settings** (⚙) link in the sidebar toolbar or go to `about:addons` → BoostedScripts → Preferences.

 | Provider | What You Need |
 |----------|--------------|